arryllopez/ankylosaur/README.md

 | **Timestamp**           | Request arrival time                          | Needed for sliding window / rate limiting                        |
 | **Protocol info**       | HTTP version, TLS info                        | Optional for advanced security signals                           |

+HTTP Requests all contain information like this, which can all be subject to the middleware to assess.

 ---